mipear/dwr-agored/README.md

 ## Functionality

-Small para about website ability to log in and post etc. CRUD functionality using cards.

-### Future Implementations
+On Dŵr Agored, users are able to register for an account, log in and out of their account.
+The website offers full CRUD functionality as users are able to add, edit, and delete their own posts.
+This has been created using cards through Materialize and the Taskmanager mini project on Code Institute.

 ### Accessibility